 Maths at Westwood

 There will be 3 or 4 inputs with the whole class which will include daily counting.
 Children are taught in groups (size of group specific to the needs of the children).
 Maths opportunities will also be created within the areas of provision.
-In Reception there will be one focus lesson and in Y1 there will be at least four lessons each week.
+There will be three adult initiated focus activities and evidence of embedded maths through spontaneous observations.

-There will be four maths lessons each week and a times table lesson every Friday.
+There will be five maths lessons each week and a times table lesson once a week.
 The times table lesson will be an opportunity for children to work independently, learning the times table facts specific to their stage on the times table mountain.
-There will be daily counting (in Years 2-4 this is always the times tables relevant to the year group) and arithmetic practice within every maths lesson.

 Maths lessons in Year 6

-There will be five maths lessons each week and a times table lesson every Friday.
-The times table lesson will be an opportunity for children to work independently, revising the times table facts.
+There will be five maths lessons each week and a times table lesson once a week.
 There will be daily counting and arithmetic practice within every maths lesson.